memo33/sc4pac-tools/README.md

 # Uninstalling

-- First, remove all installed packages from your plugins folder.
+- Remove all installed packages from your plugins folder.
 Either:
   * run `sc4pac remove --interactive` and select everything, or
   * delete every folder named `*.sc4pac` from your plugins folder, or
   * delete the entire plugins folder.